UMCarpentries/intro-curriculum-r/paper/paper.md

 # Statement of need

-The University of Michigan instance of Software Carpentry has taught workshops using the curriculum created by the Software Carpentry organization since 2015.
+The University of Michigan instance of the Carpentries has taught workshops using the curriculum created by the Software Carpentry organization since 2015.
 In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum.